- Soil Association

 Why are worms important?

-These fantastic burrowing creatures are the living, breathing, engineers of the underworld, eating and recycling organic matter to keep our soil healthy.
+Worms are fantastic burrowing creatures that are the living, breathing engineers of the underworld.
+They eat and recycle organic matter to keep our soil healthy.

-The intricate network of tunnels earthworms create below the ground is extremely important too, in fact, Charles Darwin said: “It may be doubted whether there are many other animals which have played so important a part in the history of the world, as have these lowly organised creatures.”
+The intricate network of tunnels that earthworms create is extremely important too.
+In fact, Charles Darwin said: “It may be doubted whether there are many other animals which have played so important a part in the history of the world, as have these lowly organised creatures.”
 Strong praise indeed!

-Worms are hungry little creatures and have the capacity to eat their own body weight in food every day!
+Worms are hungry little creatures.
+They have the capacity to eat their own body weight in food every day!

 Amongst other things, their diet consists of: